roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-10 ****** byStoryTeller07© Why in hell did the mistress let that man abuse them when she was supposed to protect her slaves?
+Why in hell did the mistress let that man abuse them when she was supposed to protect her slaves?
 It seemed everyone didn't think about slaves the same way as Big John at the slave farm.

  During the next hour several customers came over to try out a variety of devices on them.
 It seemed to be a successful sales afternoon for Janet.